upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/skin-preparation/index.rst

 Use gentle, circular motions to rub the gel on the skin surface.
 This removes all the dead skin cells & improves conductivity.

 .. figure:: media/step-3.*
+    :align: center

+    Rub the gel gently using the cotton swab

 .. warning:: Do not rub the gel for too long as it has abrasive properties and may cause skin redness and irritation.